divanoLetto/DDM_project/README.md

 <img src="https://github.com/divanoLetto/DDM_project/blob/main/Images/workflow2.png" width="80%" height="80%">

-For more detatils about the implementation and the results read the document relazione_progetto.pdf.
+For more detatils about the implementation and the results read the document *relazione_progetto.pdf*.

 ## How to run the code: